-Obokese University of Excellence holds maiden chieftaincy development seminar
+Obokese University of Excellence holds maiden Chieftaincy development Seminar

 Click for Market Deals →

-Obokese Foundation on Friday 28 August 2020 held its maiden Chieftaincy Development Seminar at the Headquarters of the Obokese Foundation at Cape Coast.
+The Obokese Foundation has organised a day’s Chieftaincy Development Seminar for chiefs and traditional rulers from the Western and Central Regions at Cape Coast.

-The event was witnessed by forty Chiefs amongst which eight of them were Paramount Chiefs from Central and Western region.

-Held under the theme; 'Orientation, Rationale, African centredness and the concept of Aso dzi/ Ubuntu', the seminar seeks to reorient the traditional rulers on the need for African Centeredness approach and thought towards development of their respective communities.
+The seminar, which was on the theme: “Orientation, Rationale, African centredness and the concept of Aso-dzi/ Ubuntu” brought together 40 chiefs, including eight Paramount Chiefs.

+It aimed to reorient the traditional rulers on the need to adopt African Centeredness approach and nurture thoughts to aid the development of their respective communities.

+Speakers at the event included Ambassador Arikana Chihombori Quao, the Former Ambassador of the African Union to the United States of America, who is also the Founder and President of African Diaspora Development Institute (ADDI) and Nana Kobina Nketsia V, Paramount Chief of Esikadu.

+Others were Dr Chike Akua, Dr Anthony Browder, Mr Kwane Boateng, a Co- Chairman of Beyond the Return - A Sequel to the Year of Return and Rabbi Kohain Halevi, Executive Director of PANAFEST Foundation.

-Nana Obokese Ampah I, Apagyahen of Asebu Traditional Area and Founder of the Obokese University of Excellence shared his vision for the University and appealed to the traditional leaders for support to bring it to fruition.
-He underscored the importance of the project as one to make a loud statement to the world that Africans Home and Abroad can come together to solve their own problems because it is a collaborative effort between some prominent children of Africans in the Diaspora and Ghanaians.
+Nana Obokese Ampah I, Apagyahen of Asebu Traditional Area and Founder of the Obokese University of Excellence, shared his vision for the University and appealed to the traditional leaders for support to bring it to fruition.

-Nana Kwamina Kra II, Tufuhen of Atonkwa- Elmina and Provost of Obokese University of Excellence in a response to a call by Nana Kobina Nketsia V, for Africans around the globe to take the 2019 Year of Return call by the President of Ghana, H.E Nana Akuffo Addo as one to embrace or to revive Africaness asserted that the Obokese University of Excellence will stand to continue drumming home the vision of the Year of Return and accord it a legacy.

-Hon.
-Akwasi Awuah Ababio, Director of Diaspora Affairs at the Office of the President was thankful to the gathering and encouraged Ghanaians to take a cue from the Obokese Foundation and take advantage of the "blessings" of the vision of President Akuffo Addo in making the most out of the Year of Return.
-He assured that the government stands ready to support any such initiative.
+He said the project had come to make a statement to the rest of the World that Africans, both home and abroad, could solve their problems.

+It is also to form a collaboration between prominent Africans in the Diaspora and Ghanaians to make the dream a reality.

 Disclaimer